lsst-dm/dmtn-234/index.rst

 *Addresses requirements DMS-LSP-REQ-0023 (Use of External Identity Providers) and DMS-LSP-REQ-0024 (Use of Mutliple Sets of Credentials).*

-General access deployments of the Science Platform will use identity federations as their primary source of user identity and authentication.
+Deployments of the Science Platform that use federated identity will support the InCommon_ federation.
-The InCommon_ federation will be supported for the IDF and CDF.
-Other federations may be supported.
+Other federations may also be supported.

 .. _InCommon: https://incommon.org/

-A new user of a general access deployment will go through an enrollment process.
+A new user of a deployment using federated identity will go through an enrollment process.
 This process will gather the user's identity information as released by their federated identity provider (name, email, and institutional affiliation), and allow the user to select a username for use with the Science Platform.
 Usernames will be unique across the Science Platform and must satisfy the requirements given in DMTN-225_.
 If the user chooses, they can also specify a name and email address for the Science Platform to use in preference to the one released by their identity provider.